cgarbin/cot6930-natural-language-processing/assignment2/README.md

 In this case, we should exepec to have more students since they outnumber faculty in real life by an order of magnitude or even more.

-Note that at this point the data shows only two piece of data, the class and the text.
+Note that at this point the data shows only two pieces of data, the class and the text.
 All words from the document are under "text".
 In the next step we will parse the document to extract words.